nasa-gibs/worldview/doc/testing.md

 export BROWSERSTACK_USER=yourusernamehere
 ```

-3) Configure `./e2e/environments.json` with the browsers you want to test.
+3) Configure `./e2e/environments.json` with the browsers to test.
 4) Run `npm run browserstack`.

 ### Reports

 After running end-to-end tests, reports are generated and saved in
 `./e2e/reports`.
-You can convert these to HTML by running
+To convert these to HTML, use `npm run report <environment>`
-`npm run report <environment>` where `<environment>` is either the lowercase
+where `<environment>` is either the lowercase name of the browser for local
-name of the browser for local tests (`chrome` or `firefox`) or the name of the
+tests (`chrome` or `firefox`) or the name of the BrowserStack environment, such
-Browserstack environment, such as `Chrome_61-0_OS_X_El_Capitan-1` (you can get
+as `Chrome_61-0_OS_X_El_Capitan-1` (get the name from the JSON files in
-this name from the JSON files in `./e2e/reports`).
+`./e2e/reports`).

 The end-to-end tests are a little bit flaky, so they aren't required to pass
-before a submission will be accepted, but you should run them and read through
+before a submission will be accepted.
+But, please run them and check the results
-the results to make sure that you haven't broken any functionality.
-Please also
+to make sure you haven't broken any functionality.
+And add end-to-end tests to
-consider adding end-to-end tests to cover any functionality you add.
+cover any new functionality you add.

 ## Mocking Data